AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 ### 3. "It needs to be forwarded": L2/switch

 This is L2 / the switch.
-It works on each interface separately (it could be multiple chips in hardware (TODO is it?)).
+It works on each interface separately (it could be multiple chips in hardware).
 It gets a packet with some destination MAC address, and it decides on which port it should put it.
 It uses a _MAC table_ to do it:

 ```
 mac_table : MACAddress -> Port